Plejboj: Official releases, breakup (1994-1999)

 From January until March 1997, they had been recording the new studio album at the O studio, eventually released by PGP-RTS and DE Production in 1997.
 Overdrive featured the brass and string sections, recorded by Nice Girls string quartet and Fat Cats trumpet section, and as guest on backing vocals appeared Kazna Za Uši frontman Ivan Đorđević "Ivek" on the track "Superstar" and Mihajlo Krstić appeared on a bass solo on the track "Probaj" ("Try it").
 During the same year, Plejboj appeared on the soundtrack and performed in the film Geto - Tajni život grada (Ghetto - A Secret City Life), however, the soundtrack album was never officially released.

 In the meantime, the band appeared on several various artists compilations.
 The track "Zajedno" appeared on Radio BOOM 93 and B92 compilation Ovo je zemlja za nas?!?
 (This Is The Land For Us?!?) and the Radio Index compilation Nas slušaju svi, mi ne slušamo nikoga!
 (Everybody Listens To Us, We Listen to Nobody).
 The band also recorded a cover version of Šarlo Akrobata song "Sad se jasno vidi" ("Now It's Clearly Visible") which appeared on the various artists cover album Korak napred 2 koraka nazad (A Step forward 2 Steps Backwards).
 It was the last recording the band had made, as they disbanded during the 1999 NATO bombing of Yugoslavia.

 Reunions and reformation (2006, 2007, 2012 – present)

 In 2006, the band ought to have performed, along with Alice Cooper, as an opening act for the Belgrade concert of the Rolling Stones, however, the concert was canceled and Plejboj performed at the Novi Sad Exit Festival.
 The following year, in 2007, the band once again reunited to perform at the Jelen Pivo Live festival.

 In July 2012, the band reformed, having their first performance at Belgrade Beer Fest.
 In October of the same year, the band released the comeback single "Nemam vremena" ("I Have No Time").
 In February 2013, the band released the single "Daj nešto" ("Give Something"), and in December 2014, the single "Nije lako" ("It's Not Easy").
-The video for "Nije lako" featured model Anđelija Vulović.
+The video for "Nije lako" featured model Anđelija Vujović.